 I’m involved with a number of funded research projects that link my work with that of other researchers

-I begin a new Leverhulme Major Research Fellowship in September 2020 entitled Simplifying and Restricting Syntax where I plan to incorporate some ideas from theoretical computer science into minimalist syntactic theory with a view to exploring how this might provide a new perspective on restricting the range of options that current syntactic theory allows.
+I began a new Leverhulme Major Research Fellowship in September 2020 entitled Simplifying and Restricting Syntax where I plan to incorporate some ideas from theoretical computer science into minimalist syntactic theory with a view to exploring how this might provide a new perspective on restricting the range of options that current syntactic theory allows.

 I’m co-PI on a major ESRC project with Jenny Culbertson and Klaus Abels, where we are looking to expand the work that Jenny and I did on testing Greenberg’s Universal 20 using artificial language learning to speakers of typologically different languages.